Facebook-Uni-Summer-2021/FBFlixster/README.md

 * [x] For each movie displayed, user can see the following details:
   * [x] Title, Poster Image, Overview (Portrait mode)
   * [x] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Allow user to view details of the movie including ratings within a separate activity (video on top, similar layout to mainactivity)
+* [ x Allow user to view details of the movie including ratings within a separate activity

 The following **stretch** features are implemented:

 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [ ] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

+* [x] Changed the color of movie titles if their rating is greater than 5
 * [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough